simonlecynique/merkle_fs/README.md

 A node is composed of :

     -> (char *) data : The string the node represents, and has to hash.
-    -> (char *) hash : The hashed string of data.
+    -> (char *) hash : The hashed string (SHA256) of data if the node is a leaf, or a hash of the concatenation of the two children if not.

-### Functions

 There are two implemented APIs :

 * Single-Threaded

-**hash_node** :

-The function is used to hash the data of the node n° i.
-Acts differently whether the node is a leaf (just hashes the data), or not (hashes the concatenation of children leaves).

-**build_tree** :

-This function computes the whole tree hashes based on the strings pointer when given a merkle_tree with the good number of nodes and the tree height.
+The main thread hashes node after node (leaves first, before going up the tree).

 * Multi-Threaded

-**m_build_tree** :

-Same as build_tree, but multithreaded.
-You give the number of threads you want to use as an additional argument.
-It has to be a power of two for now.
+The number of threads has to be a power of two.

-**m_hash_nodes** :

-This multithreaded function computes the hashes of a portion of the tree.

-**set_tree_datas** :

-Just sets the data, used right before computing all the hashes.

-* Data changes and comparisons

-**change_and_rebuild** :

-Changes the data pointed by the arguments and recomputes the nodes that are modified.

-**compare_trees** :
-This function compares two Merkle Trees on node n° i.
-If the node is different, then compares the two children.

-* Strings

-**tree_to_string and string_to_tree** :
-Turn the tree into string and vice-versa.

-* Free Structure

-**free_merkle_tree** :

-Frees the structure.
+Each thread is assigned a part of the tree, and computes the hashes of this part.

+For further details, please report to the merkletree.c file in the /fuse/src/merkle_tree directory.

 ## Parsing

+This part describes what can be found in the parse.c file.

+The main purpose of the functions in this file is to parse a file into PAGE_LENGTH characters pages.

+For further details, please report to the parse.c file in the /fuse/src/merkle_tree directory.

+## The Filesystem

+The filesystem definition can be found in the /fuse/src directory, in the bbfs.c file.

+## How to run it

+First, go to /fuse/src directory.
+To compile the filesystem, you need to run the ./compile command.
+Now that the filesystem has compiled, you can mount any directory you want by running :
+./bbfs rootdirectory mountdirectory

+A Makefile in the fuse/example directory creates a default directory and mounts it into another.

+To see a file's extended attribute, run the command xattr -l filename